 Your Body and Alcohol

-The immediate effects of alcohol use on your body
+Alcohol has immediate effects on your body.

-When one is intoxicated, alcohol interferes with the ability to analyze sensory information, resulting in the typical symptoms of being drunk, including:
+When one is intoxicated, alcohol interferes with the ability to analyze sensory information, resulting in the symptoms of being drunk, including:

 - Decreased motor coordination and balance